nanodesigns/nanosupport/readme.txt

 = Q: How to make a Support Agent? =
 **A:** Edit any WordPress user in WordPress admin panel and at the bottom, check the checkmark saying: *Yes, make this user a Support Agent* to make the user a support agent.

+= Q: How I can provide support for my e-commerce products? = **A:** With the version 0.5.0+ the plugin has support for WooCommerce and Easy Digital Downloads (EDD).
+Simply activate support for E-Commerce in NanoSupport Settings, and there would be 2 new fields available for providing Support for E-Commerce products that will integrate with the active WC/EDD products, and their receipts.
+You can exclude certain products from the settings also.

 == Screenshots ==
 1. NanoSupport | Support Desk (front end)
 2. NanoSupport | Support Tickets (back end)